"Paid my fees": Lady thanks dad for not giving up on her when she repeated class

 According to @tgurl7, she wanted to tell her mother first so that she could help her to break the news to her father.

-However, before she could even tell her mother, the woman passed away, complicating the problem.
+However, before she could even tell her mother, she passed away, complicating the problem.

 She eventually summoned the courage to tell her father that she had a problem in school.